mitliagkas/mitliagkas.github.io/dl-theory-class.md

 IFT 6085: Theoretical principles for deep learning (new class)
 =========

 **NEW!
+Thursday time change:** we are back to the original 9:30am time for Thursday starting January 17th.

+**NEW!
 Class discussion group:** please [sign up](https://groups.google.com/forum/#!forum/ift6085-h18) to receive announcements and participate in discussion.

 **NEW!** [Scribing template](ift6085/scribing_template.zip)